 Cost: Free, free, free!

-What Is It: Loom is a video-messaging, screen-recording platform designed to help teams collaborate more effectively.
+What Is It: An alternative to Loom, Berrycast is a video-messaging, screen-recording platform designed to help teams collaborate more effectively.
 Just turn on your mic and camera, and click record screen and that’s it!

 What Is It: Grammarly is a cloud-based typing assistant that reviews spelling, grammar, punctuation, clarity, engagement, and delivery mistakes.